Books, Articles and Research

 This article reports on a review of 62 studies conducted between 1990 and 2004 that examined attitudes concerning people with mental health problems.
 Many of the studies were conducted in Europe.
 The review concluded that significant progress has been made in attitude research in psychiatry during this time period.
 However, much work remains to provide a sound research base for developing evidence-based interventions aimed at reducing negative perceptions and improving attitudes towards people with mental health problems.

-The Department of Defense plan to achieve the vision of the DoD task force on mental health: A report to congress
+The Department of Defense Plan to Achieve the Vision of the DoD Task Force on Mental Health: Report to Congress

-This document, written and presented to Congress in September 2007, describes the Department of Defense's plan to address the categories of recommendations in the mental health task force's vision of change through a focus on six key areas: (1) leadership, culture, and advocacy; (2) access to care; (3) quality of care; (4) resilience building and stigma reduction; (5) surveillance, research, and evaluation; and (6) care transition and coordination.
+Presented to Congress in September 2007, this document describes the U.S. Department of Defense's (DoD's) plan to address the categories of recommendations in the DoD Task Force on Mental Health's vision of change through a focus on six key areas: (1) leadership, culture, and advocacy; (2) access to care; (3) quality of care; (4) building of resilience and inclusion of people with mental health problems; (5) surveillance, research, and evaluation; and (6) care transition and coordination.

 An achievable vision: Report of the Department of Defense task force on mental health